FOREX-Euro climbs as ECB eyes rate hikes, dollar slides

 Last week speculators' net long positioning on the U.S. dollar slipped, after hitting their highest level since late November in the previous week, according to calculations by Reuters and U.S. Commodity Futures Trading Commission data released on Friday.

-The U.S. dollar has soared this year but with expectations for repeated Federal Reserve interest rate hikes priced in, Wells Fargo's Nelson said it may trade sideways for some time.

-"The Fed will have a hard time becoming incrementally more hawkish," he said.

-The Australian dollar, which initially showed a muted reaction to the victory for the centre-left Labor Party in national elections at the weekend, was up 0.89% at $0.7113 AUD=D3.
+The Australian dollar, which initially showed a muted reaction to the victory for the center-left Labor Party in national elections at the weekend, was up 0.77% at $0.7106 AUD=D3.

 Geopolitics are also in focus in Asia this week as U.S. President Joe Biden tours the region.